CZ-NIC/knot/dnssec/doc/api.md

 - Use `#pragma once` in the headers files as a include guard.
 - Includes of other library modules have the following form: `#include <dnssec/module.h>`.

+## Linking

+- During the build process, all sources are linked into the lib.la library, which exports all symbols, including the private ones.
+From this library, the libdnssec.la library is made, which exports only public symbols.

+- Unit tests are linked against lib.la to be able to test internal interfaces.

+- The tools must be linked to the libdnssec.la library.

 ## TODO

 - Decide how to work with `extern "C"`.